caseyg/awesome/README.md

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Source-controlled AI checks, enforceable in CI.
 Powered by the open-source Continue CLI

+*   [kepano/defuddle](https://github.com/kepano/defuddle) - Get the main content of any page as Markdown.

 *   [singleportrait/a-pattern-language](https://github.com/singleportrait/a-pattern-language) - A directory and network for all patterns in A Pattern Language

 *   [nihaocami/ai-tool-maker](https://github.com/nihaocami/ai-tool-maker) - Generate AI SDK Tools from OpenAPI specs